Walk c111 Scafell Pike from Wasdale Head, Wast Water

 Photo: Wayne Hill (15)

-Walk c111 Scafell Pike from Wasdale Head, Wast Water - Wast Water and Wasdale Head from the lower slopes of Great Gable and Kirk Fell
+Walk c111 Scafell Pike from Wasdale Head, Wast Water - Illgill Head (left), Wast Water and Middle Fell (right) from Scafell Pike

 Walk c111 Scafell Pike from Wasdale Head, Wast Water - Yewbarrow (now conquered!) from the road to the National Trust Camp Site at Wasdale where we were staying